paca-dev/paca-dev.github.io/_posts/2024-12-05-developer-guide-to-working-in-paca-france.md

 - Extremely generous vacation policies offering 5-6 weeks of paid leave annually, allowing for genuine rest and personal exploration
 - A cultural emphasis on work-life integration rather than work-life balance, meaning professional and personal experiences are seen as complementary, not competing

+Of corse these perks depend from one company to another.

 The French approach values the entire person, not just their professional output.
 This means employers are more likely to invest in your personal development, mental health, and overall well-being.

 ## The Recruitment Landscape: Navigating Agency Waters